My club rating for Berghain: 8.5/10

-When we reached the final part of the line, entering the “zig zag” gates of Berghain, the locals started cutting from the left side, saving themselves about 2.5 hours of line up time (TIP #1: If you must go to Berghain between 12PM-4AM on Friday or Saturday, cut in line from the left of where the zig zagging gates begin).
-No one dared say anything, as it is known that if you don’t shut up in line when you are close to the bouncers, you won’t be getting in (TIP #2: Do not talk in line once you are within earshot of the bouncers.
+When we reached the final part of the line, entering the “zig zag” metalic gates of Berghain, the locals started cutting in from the left side, saving themselves about 2.5 hours of line up time (TIP #1: If you must go to Berghain between 12PM-4AM on Friday or Saturday, cut in line from the left of where the zig zagging gates begin).
+No one dared say anything, as it’s common knowledge that if you don’t shut up in line when you are close to the bouncers, you won’t be getting in (TIP #2: Do not talk in line once you are within earshot of the bouncers.
 You waited all this time, you don’t want to f*ck it up, do you?)

 Attempt #2 – DOUBLE FAIL

 Three weekends into my Berlin tenure, I’ve gathered enough intel and courage to try Berghain again.
 First of all, I learned that Berliners consider Friday night and Saturday night “tourist hours”, with crazy long lines.
 Real Berliners go on Sunday mornings, afternoons, or night (TIP #3: Go to Berghain on a Sunday to avoid long lines and [most] tourists).
-I was also told that clubs never say no to people who show up at a club alone, a theory that held true the previous Friday night at Tresor.
-I went to Tresor alone at around 2AM, waited about 40 minutes in line, watching 70% of people get rejected, and got into the club, feeling like the Chosen One (TIP #4: Never go to Berghain in a group of more than 2 people.
+I heard that clubs never say no to people who show up at a club alone, a theory that held true the previous Friday night at Tresor.
+I went to Tresor alone at around 2AM, waited about 40 minutes in line, watching 70% of people get rejected, and got into the club.
+Getting in after witnessing the tough line made me feel like the Chosen One (TIP #4: Never go to Berghain in a group of more than 2 people.
 You will get turned away for sure.)

 I was pretty depressed by the rejection and walked home, dejected.
 I took a two-hour nap.
 My depression turned into frustration in the afternoon and I put on some different, black clothes determined to try again after my booked tourist visit to the Bundestag (Berlin Parliament).
 When I got there at about 8PM, though, there was already an estimated one-hour line at the door of black-donning people.
 To be honest, my confidence level was still pretty low after the morning’s failed attempt, and I was feeling like I don’t fit in, so I just gave up and went home, thinking that I will just try again next Sunday…